San Francisco Cable Car Museum: Exhibits

 The museum is part of the complex that also houses the cable car power house, which drives the cables, and the car depot ("barn").
 The car depot is not open to the public, but two galleries allow visitors to view the power house from above, and to descend below the junction of Washington and Mason streets to view the large cavern where the haulage cables are routed via large sheaves out to the street.

 The museum was established in 1974, and is run by the Friends of the Cable Car Museum.
-The entrance is at Washington and Mason and the museum is open from 10 AM to 6 PM between April 1 and September 30 and from 10 AM to 5 PM between October 1 and March 31, apart from some public holidays.
-The museum main level is wheelchair accessible via a separate entrance.